sashgorokhov/kubernetes-training/kubernetes/manifests/postgresql/README.md

 kubectl scale rc/stolon-keeper-rc --replicas=3
 ```

-After scaling, stolon keepers will connect to current postgres master in standby mode and start to replicate data.
+After scaling, stolon keepers will connect to current postgres master in hot standby mode and start to replicate data.

-Currently only warm standby is available.